Riskified/dynamic-environment-docs/docs/overview.md

           image: backend-image:test-version
 ```

-_DynamicEnvironment_ will launch a parallel backend (called _Tested Version_ in the graph) with the
+_DynamicEnv_ initiates the deployment of an additional backend (the "Tested Version" in the diagram)
-version to test and route all traffic with `user` header set to `test-user` to this backend.
+featuring the version that requires testing.
+It directs all incoming traffic with a "user" header

-A test client can authenticate as `test-user` and after authentication requests from front-end that
+set to "test-user" towards this newly launched backend.

-contains a `user` header with value `front-end` will be routed to the test backend [^2] (while using the
+To enable testing, a test client can authenticate as `test-user.` Subsequently, requests originating
-upstream database).
+from the front-end and containing a `user` header with the value `front-end` will be directed to the

-[^1]: _environemnt_ referring to a stack of selected services in the kubernetes cluster that is
+test backend [^1].
+This ensures that requests are routed to the appropriate backend while
-approachable only through a dedicated entry point
+maintaining connectivity with the upstream database.

-[^2]: alternatively, send a request directly to the backend with header `user=test-user`.
+[^1]: alternatively, send a request directly to the backend with header `user=test-user`.

 [istio]: https://istio.io/